ucsf-wynton/wynton-website-hpc/docs/hpc/about/specs.md

 (\*) GIT+SSH access on development nodes is restricted to git.bioconductor.org, bitbucket.org, gitea.com, github.com / gist.github.com, gitlab.com, cci.lbl.gov, and git.ucsf.edu.

-All nodes on the cluster runs [Rocky 8] which is updated on a regular basis.
+All nodes on the cluster run [Rocky 8] which is updated on a regular basis.
 The job scheduler is SGE 8.1.9 ([Son of Grid Engine]) which provides [queues](/hpc/scheduler/queues.html) for both communal and lab-priority tasks.